Published On: Apr 08 2013 03:27:16 PM CDTUpdated On: Apr 11 2015 01:00:00 AM CDT

 1974: Actress and model Tricia Helfer, best known for playing the humanoid Cylon Number Six in the re-imagined "Battlestar Galactica" television series, is born in Donalda, Alberta, Canada.

 1973: Actress Jennifer Esposito, known for movies such as "I Still Know What You Did Last Summer," "Summer of Sam" and "Crash," and for TV shows such as "Spin City," "Samantha Who?" and "Blue Bloods," is born in Brooklyn, New York.

-1970: American author John O'Hara, who became a best-selling novelist by the age of 30 with "Appointment in Samarra" and "BUtterfield 8," dies from cardiovascular disease at the age of 65 in Princeton, N.J.
+1970: American author John O'Hara, who became a best-selling novelist by the age of 30 with "Appointment in Samarra" and "BUtterfield 8," dies from cardiovascular disease at the age of 65 in Princeton, New Jersey.
 O'Hara was also known for his short stories and the novels "Pal Joey" and "Ten North Frederick."

 1970: Apollo 13 is launched.
 The lunar landing mission was aborted two days later when an oxygen tank exploded, crippling the service module.
 Fighting hardships caused by limited power, loss of cabin heat, shortage of water and the need to jury-rig the carbon dioxide removal system, astronauts Jim Lovell, Jack Swigert and Fred Haise were able to return Apollo 13 safely to Earth on April 17.

 1970: The Beatles' song "Let It Be" hits No. 1 on the U.S. Billboard Hot 100 singles chart, where it would stay for two weeks.